 The British Society for Neuroendocrinology

 The British Society for Neuroendocrinology (BSN) is a scientific society that exists to promote research and learning into the interplay between the endocrine and nervous systems that control important body processes.
 The ultimate aim of this research is to provide therapies for neuroendocrine diseases and disorders and to advance methods for beneficially regulating normal neuroendocrine function in humans and animals.

 The membership of the BSN comprises academics and researchers from the UK, European and International scientific communities, encompassing all areas of neuroendocrinology.
 The Society is run by a Board of Trustees representing the membership together with the Editor-in-Chief of the Society's Journal, the Journal of Neuroendocrinology.
 The Board of Trustees makes recommendations regarding strategy, funding vehicles, future meetings etc. to the Annual General Meeting of the Society, which is held at the annual scientific meeting.
 Sub-groups of committee members administer the different funding schemes that are available, and the Society's public engagement strategy.

-The origins of the Society date back to 1985, and it has published the international 'Journal of Neuroendocrinology' for over 20 years.
+The origins of the Society date back to 1985, and it has published the international 'Journal of Neuroendocrinology' since 1989.
 The BSN has always been operated as a charity and is registered with the Charity commission as a charitable incorporated organisation (number 1163115).
 Annual meetings are held either stand alone or jointly with European or UK societies with similar interests.
 The BSN has a number of grant schemes available to its membership to support neuroendocrine research by scientists at different phases of their careers, researcher mobility and skills training, international and UK travel, as well as support for symposia, scientific meetings and public engagement events.